 Square = Duck

-Similar to held keys, a held layer can ONLY be assigned to the button without any actions specified, like the above L2= example.
+Note that, similar to held keys, a held layer can ONLY be assigned to the button without any actions specified, like the above L2= example.
 It is not valid to assign something like Tap L2=Hold layer.

-This Auto Button can be particularly useful in order to assign a button to simultaneously ‘hold’ a layer while also holding a key, by having held layer hold the key down using its Auto Button.
+This Auto Button can be particularly useful in order to assign a gamepad button to simultaneously ‘hold’ a layer while also holding a key, by having the held layer hold the key down using its Auto Button.

 For example, let’s say you wanted to make pressing and holding Circle on a PS controller act the same as holding the left mouse button, but you also want to make it so while holding Circle, you could use your left thumb on the D-pad to move the cursor around to “drag” the mouse, even though normally the D-pad is used for character movement.
 You could accomplish this as follows: